truthvalidator/TruthValidatorAgent/docs/lightpaper.md

     E --> F
 ```

 In the era of explosive digital information growth, TruthValidator constructs a revolutionary truth verification framework.
-The system combats misinformation through a triple-layer defense mechanism: first through AI engine analysis, then decentralized community consensus judgment, and finally permanent storage of verification evidence on the Filecoin network.
+The system combats misinformation through a triple-layer defense mechanism: first through AI engine analysis, then decentralized community consensus judgment, and finally permanent storage of verification evidence on the IPFS network.
 This layered verification architecture ensures end-to-end credibility from technical analysis to human judgment to storage integrity, providing unprecedented reliability guarantees for the internet information ecosystem.

 ## **1. Executive Summary**

 TruthValidator represents a major breakthrough in Web3-era information verification infrastructure.
 The protocol innovatively combines AI's analytical capabilities, blockchain's consensus mechanisms, and decentralized storage's permanence to build a complete truth verification ecosystem.
 Technically, the system first performs multidimensional analysis on submitted content through Retrieval-Augmented Generation (RAG) technology, including semantic consistency detection, fact cross-verification, and logical rationality assessment.
 The preliminary analysis results are then submitted to a verification community managed by DAO for collective decision-making.
-Finally, all verification evidence and process records are stored distributedly on the Filecoin network, ensuring long-term traceability.
+Finally, all verification evidence and process records are stored distributedly on the IPFS network, ensuring long-term traceability.
 This trinity design gives TruthValidator both the efficiency of AI systems and the judgment of human communities, along with blockchain's immutability.

 ## **2. Problems and Current Situation**